-The following is a list of the factory default settings of the EF2211/EF2210.
-Since the microphone and other equipment in your application may have different nominal levels, you can start with a FACTORY PRESET (Presets 0-15), change it to match your environment and then save it within the EF2211/EF2210 as a USER PRESET (Presets 16-47).
-Once you've saved a USER PRESET, set the POWER ON PRESET to that USER
+The following is a list of the factory default settings of the EF2241.
+Since the microphones and other equipment in your application may have different nominal levels, you can start with a FACTORY PRESET (Presets 0-15), change it to match your environment and then save it within the EF2241 as a USER PRESET (Presets 16-47).
+Once you've saved a USER PRESET, set the POWER ON PRESET to that USER PRESET (or whichever preset you want to come up after power up).
+The unit will need to be configured for your system.